About the ToolBox Project

 The ToolBox Project began in November 2013 and a year later launched a fiscal sponsorship partnership with Eugene-Springfield based Neighborhood Economic Development Corporation (NEDCO).
 At the Friendly Area Neighbor's 2014 summer picnic we met the Friendly Street Church of God's pastor, whose congregation generously offered to donate space to us.

 In Fall 2014, we were recognized as an Oregon Domestic Nonprofit and in Spring 2015, a 501(c)(3) non-profit organization.
 Contributions to the ToolBox Project are tax deductible to the extent provided by law.
-Our board consists of five members: Anya Dobrowolski, President; Beth Sweeney, Treasurer; Keli Osborn, Secretary; Scott Morris, and Deveron Musgrave.
+Our board consists of seven members: Babe O'Sullivan, President; Isaac Pino, Treasurer; Keli Osborn, Secretary; Anya Dobrowolski, Laura Keir, Scott Morris, and Deveron Musgrave.
 Learn more about our board.

 About Tool Libraries

 Tool libraries are brick and mortar places where members borrow tools for a low fee.
 The formal tool library concept has been around since the 1970s and more than 40 exist today in American cities.
-The first tool library in the United States was opened in 1979 in Berkeley, CA. This video gives a brief introduction to the Berkeley Tool Library and to tool libraries in general.
+One of the first tool libraries in the United States was opened in 1979 in Berkeley, CA. This video gives a brief introduction to the Berkeley Tool Library and to tool libraries in general.
 The closest tool libraries to Eugene are the Northeast Portland Tool Library, North Portland and the Southeast Portland Tool Library.

 Sign up for updates from the ToolBox Project.
 (No spam, we promise.)